 - Create photo books

-- Make candles…these could double as Christmas gifts
+- Make candles…these could double as Christmas or birthday gifts

 - Make a movie with friends, siblings or cousins